gursimran27/Chat-App/README.md

 13. **User Typing Indicator**
     - Indicates when a user is typing and stops indicating when the user stops typing.

+13. **Timeline**
+    - Automatically inserts timeline markers in the chat, indicating "Today", "Yesterday", or specific dates for older messages.

 ## Installation